kateryna-mykh/book-store/README.md

 The project follows REST principles implemented with HTTP methods.

 **Functionality:**
-Below a list of all endpoints in the app.
+Below is a list of all endpoints in the app.
 Admin has both roles, so also has access to user endpoints.

 Available for unauthorized users:
-- POST: /api/auth/register (Regiister a new user)
+- POST: /api/auth/register (Register a new user)
 - POST: /api/auth/login (Login an existing user)

 Available for USER: